awesomephant/blog/posts/2020-03-01-laser-acrylic.md

 | MDF      | 18mm      |
 | Total    | 23mm      |

 I glue the acrylic to the 2mm MDF (using UHU), then use wood screws to attach that to the 18mm base.
-This way, I can re-use the base over and over.
+This way I can re-use the base over and over.

 Neither the MDF nor the acrylic are precision materials, so the actual thickness is often different than the one on the label.
-I got lucky, and it turns out my 18mm base is actually 18.2mm or so -- If you add the glue between the Acrylic and the 2mm MDF, that usually gets me pretty close to type high.
+I got lucky, and it turns out my 18mm base is actually 18.2mm or so - If you add the glue between the Acrylic and the 2mm MDF, that gets me pretty close to type high.

 ## Producing Halftones